Table of Contents

 CLAIMaps polygon data can be analyzed and combined with other data through the use of desktop geographic information system (GIS) software.
 Data is available in ESRI® ArcView® shape file format.

-Mining claim maps can be purchased in paper format from the Marketing Services Publication Sales Coordinator.
+Mining claim maps can be purchased in paper format from the Publication Services Sales Coordinator.
 Maps are available at two standard scales: 1:20000 and 1:40000.
 Pricing varies depending on desired size and colour quality.

 Historical Mining Claim Maps